NASCAR iRacing returns this weekend at virtual Richmond - NBC Sports

-After an off weekend, the eNASCAR iRacing Pro Invitational Series gets back on (virtual) track Sunday at a digital Richmond Raceway.
+After an off weekend, the eNASCAR iRacing Pro Invitational Series gets back on track Sunday at virtual Richmond Raceway.

 A smaller field of 26 current and former NASCAR Cup drivers – down from fields of 35 drivers at Homestead and Texas and 32 at Bristol — will take to the .750-mile virtual track in the Toyota Owners 150.
 Drivers not on the preliminary entry list for Sunday’s race include Dale Earnhardt Jr., Landon Cassill, Bobby Labonte, Daniel Suarez, Michael McDowell and the suspended Kyle Larson.